Padang Bai is not only the harbor to the Gilis between Bali and Lombok, but it is also the closest gateway to some of Bali’s greatest treasures.

 In contrast to some places in the south and on Bali’s west coast, there are no large hotel complexes.
 Mostly backpackers and divers are staying at the small hostels and cozy guesthouses.
 Mind you, there are about a dozen diving schools offering their services across the village.
 Also, many travellers stay only one night before catching the ferry or speedboat to the Gilis.

-On a headland east of Padang Bai is the Hindu temple Pura Silayukti.
-It is one of the oldest temples in all of Bali.
-Then, on a rocky promontory above the sea is are Pura Tanjung Sari and Pura Tirta Segara Muncar.
+On a headland, east of Padang Bai is the Hindu temple Pura Silayukti.
+It is one of the oldest temples in all Bali.
+Then, on a rocky promontory above the sea are Pura Tanjung Sari and Pura Tirta Segara Muncar.
 From here, you have grand views of the cliffs and the sea.

 Next to the pier is Padang Bai’s village beach.
 But please don’t expect some kind of Copacabana – it’s a slightly messy stretch of sand and also the waters right next to the pier are not exactly crystal-clear.